And greetings once again to you, music lovers all across the fruited plain.

 And this is just one of many such ways that they are having to prepare for this soon-to-come onslaught.

-The New York Times has this story out today that tries to find the silver lining in all the people being forced into part-time work, job sharing, people gonna have more time for their families, and so forth.
+The New York Times has a story out today that tries to find the silver lining in all the people being forced into part-time work, job sharing, people going to have more time for their families, and so forth.